nalimilan/FreqTables.jl/README.md

 d           │ 1.0  1.5
 ```

-For convenience, when working with a data frame, one can also pass the `DataFrame` object and columns as symbols:
+For convenience, when working with a data frame, one can also pass a `DataFrame` object and columns as symbols:
 ```julia
 julia> using DataFrames, CSV